JustinFourie1993/Better-Bodies/README.md

 - The home page image

-  - The home page lands you on an image of a gym goer with some bold text.
+  - The home page lands you on an image of an athlete with some bold text.

   - It is meant to motivate people, and get them inspired to workout.